Seattle Plumbing, Sewer, & Heating

 How do plumbers inspect sewer lines?

-With a sewer camera inspection.
-It shows everything inside.
+Using a sewer camera inspection to view everything inside.

 Is this an emergency?